christianalfoni/impact/docs/01_tutorial.md

     }
 })

 // Pass any dependencies the store might need.
-This being other stores
+This being stores
 // or other references
 const useTodos = (notifications, api) => {
     const todos = store({